SciML/SciMLSensitivity.jl/docs/src/tutorials/data_parallel.md

 DiffEqGPU.jl allows for generating code parallelizes an ensemble on generated CUDA kernels.
-This method is efficient for sufficiently small (<100 ODE) problems where the significant computational cost is due to the large number of batch trajectories that need to be solved.
+This method is efficient for sufficiently small (<100 ODE) problems, where the significant computational cost is due to the large number of batch trajectories that need to be solved.
 This kernel-building process adds a few restrictions to the function, such as requiring it has no boundschecking or allocations.